 How to apply

-Students applying for the Nurse Practitioner program must complete a Centralized Application System for Physician Assistants (CASPA) application and meet selection criteria for an invitation to apply through the UC Davis Graduate Studies.
+Students applying for the Nurse Practitioner program must complete a Central Application Service for Physician Assistants (CASPA) application and meet selection criteria for an invitation to apply through the UC Davis Graduate Studies.
 Nurse practitioner applicants apply through CASPA; however, this is not considered an application to the physician assistant program.
 CASPA is a mechanism used to collect applications within the same cycle as the physician assistant applicants.
 Applicants specify which program they are interested in as part of the CASPA application.
 Click here to learn how to apply.

 All admission requirements must be completed and submitted to CASPA by the application deadline of July 15.

 - Current registered nurse (R.N.) licensure